 State of the Island Dinner takes place at the Town Hall.

 Sun., Mar.
-24th – St. Paul’s Episcopal Church’s Palm Sunday services are held inside due to the very chilly weather.
-The Put-in-Bay Volunteer Firemen hold a large diameter fire hose training session on Delaware Ave. between the Candy Bar and the Round House in the afternoon.
+24th – St. Paul’s Episcopal Church’s Palm Sunday services are held inside due to the chilly weather.
+The Put-in-Bay Volunteer Firemen hold a large-diameter fire hose training session on Delaware Ave. between the Candy Bar and the Round House in the afternoon.

 Mon., Mar.
 25th – It’s snowing, but the temperature is above freezing.
 The ferry boats are delayed in the morning but run in the afternoon.
 George Stoiber spots a beautiful wolf bounding through the snow out in Victory Woods.

 Put-in-Bay Diary-Tues., Mar.
-26th – Islanders awake and find temperatures overnight did not dip below freezing.
+26th – Islanders awake and find temperatures did not dip below freezing overnight.
 Spring is definitely on its way.
 Put-in-Bay Resort workers return to prepare the resort for the opening.

 Wed., Mar.
-27th – If you took an early morning spin through the Village, you would have seen workers at the Park Hotel, at the Blacksmith Shop and at the lot next to Tony’s Garage.
-For the last 24 hours, there were no recordings of temperatures below freezing at the South Bass Island Lighthouse weather station.
+27th – If you took an early morning spin through the Village, you would have seen workers at the Park Hotel, at the Blacksmith Shop, and at the lot next to Tony’s Garage.
+For the last 24 hours, no recordings of temperatures below freezing were recorded at the South Bass Island Lighthouse weather station.

-officially opens for the season on Middle Bass.
-Late afternoon is one of those picture-perfect days when the sun is out, there’s no wind and the lake is absolutely flat calm.
+Put-in-Bay Diary March 2013 Fri., Mar.
+29th – Put-in-Bay High School Seniors leave on their week-long class trip to Savannah, Georgia.
+J.F.
+Walleyes officially opens for the season on Middle Bass.
+Late afternoon is one of those picture-perfect days when the sun is out, there’s no wind, and the lake is flat and calm.
 Scott Jackson returns to the island from Colorado to begin getting things ready at the Goat for the season.

-Sat., Mar.
-30th – There was a very thin sheet of skim ice on the waters of Put-in-Bay in the a.m. in spite of the fact the temperature monitor at the South Bass Island Lighthouse recorded no temperatures below freezing overnight.
+Put-in-Bay Diary March 2013 Sat., Mar.
+30th – There was a skinny sheet of skim ice on the waters of Put-in-Bay in the a.m. despite the fact the temperature monitor at the South Bass Island Lighthouse recorded no temperatures below freezing overnight.
 If you can explain this phenomenon, please let us know how this can happen.
 It was perfect weather for the Island Easter Egg Hunt at Perry Cave Family Fun Center.

-Sunday, Mar.
-31st – A couple of early risers show up for Easter sunrise services at the Monument.
-Tippers is open with a great Easter Buffet
+Put-in-Bay Diary March 2013 Sunday, Mar.
+31st – A couple of early risers attend Easter sunrise services at the Monument.
+Tippers are open with a great Easter Buffet.